Jezebel (album)

 Jezebel is the debut studio album by New Zealand musician, Jon Stevens.
-The album contained two number one singles and was released in February 1980.
+The album contained two number one singles ("Jezebel" and "Montego Bay") and was released in February 1980.
 It peaked at number 7 on the New Zealand album chart and cemented Stevens’ position as New Zealand’s premier solo male artist of the time.

-The album was released on iTunes in New Zealand in June 2014.
+Stevens became the first New Zealand singer to have two singles in the top five at the same time ("Jezebel" at #1 and "Montego Bay" at #4) in January 1980.